misprintt/mockatoo/README.md

 	mock.someGetter.calls(function(){return "foo"});

+## How it works

+Mockatoo generates a sub class of the target class (or an instance of an interface) that implements the mockatoo.Mock.

+Each method (including getter/setter) is overriden to prevent the underlying functionality from being executed (by default).
+Methods requireing a return type will always return the default ‘null’ value associated with that type (e.g. an Int will return 0 on static targets like flash or cpp, and null on dynamic targets like js or neko).

 Click here for detailed [documentation and examples](http://github.com/misprintt/mockatoo/wiki/Developer-Guide)

 ## Release Notes